Starfish and the Spider, an early take on decentralization

 Rule 2: Fair process & tools for decentralized organizations

-- Project status with Trello shows progress, status updates, and resources related to a project.
+- Airtable shows progress, updates, and resources related to a project.

 - Meetings are pre-planned, No decisions are made last minute.